JiFish/discord-ai-storyteller/readme.md

 - `!nudge (prompt text)`

   Nudge the bot with a specific prompt.
-Works like `!prompt`, but rather than invoking an immediate response, the prompt will be send along with the next message that does.
+Works like `!prompt` below, but won't invoke an immediate response.
 Perfect for minor narrative adjustments.

 - `!picture` **(Experimental!)**

-  Generate an image from the bot's last scene description and post it to the public channel.
+  Generate an image from the bot's last description and post it to the public channel.
 To enable this feature, ensure the proper config settings have been set.
-The image generator has no understanding of the story's continutity, so character, object and location appearances will change between images.
+The image generator has no understanding of the story's continutity, so characters, objects, and locations will change appearance between images.

 - `!ping`

   Check if the bot is responsive.
+Replies "Pong!" and adds a log entry.

 - `!prompt (prompt text)`